You can check your estimated SAI using this free financial aid calculator.

 Overpayment

-Students who have been overpaid will be responsible to return funds.
+Students who have been overpaid Pell Grant for any reason will be responsible for returning the overpaid funds to the school.
 While we make every effort to cause the least amount of error.
-Overpayments regardless of the cause, will be the responsibility of the student.
+Overpayments, regardless of the cause, will be the responsibility of the student.

-Students may only receive payment from one institution at a time.
-In some instances, due to attendance during summer terms or transferring from another school, some students may receive cross overpayments due to a delay in reporting from the prior school.
-When this occurs the student will be required to repay any overpayment.
+Students may only receive Pell Grant payments from one institution at a time.
+In some instances, due to attendance during summer terms or transferring from another school, some students may incidentally receive payments from two institutions at once due to a delay in reporting from the prior school.
+When this occurs, the student will be required to return any overpayment of Pell Grant funds.

 In some cases, if you are attending two schools during one semester, we may be able to consider your enrollment at another school towards your enrollment status at Shasta College.